jemmy512/book-notes/CS/refactoring-2.md

 If you need a comment to explain what a block of code does, try `Extract Function` .
 If the method is already extracted but you still need a comment to explain what it does, use `Change Function Declaration` to rename it.
 If you need to state some rules about the required state of the system, use `Introduce Assertion` .

-:blub: When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+:bulb: When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.

 # 4 Building Tests

 ## The Value of Self-Testing Code

+Fixing the bug is usually pretty quick, but finding it is a nightmare.

+When you do fix a bug, there’s always a chance that another one will appear and that you might not even notice it till much later.

+:bulb: Make sure all tests are fully automatic and that they check their own results.

+:bulb: A suite of tests is a powerful bug detector that decapitates the time it takes to find bugs.

 ## Sample Code to Test